yxonic/dl-boilerplate/README.md

 features like configure/save/load a model, resume a training process, testing on each snapshots, tracking progress, logging, etc.

-The template doesn't rely on any third-party packages except for [toml] (https://github.com/toml-lang/toml), which provides powerful yet human-readable configuration facilities.
+The template doesn't rely on any third-party packages except for [toml](https://github.com/toml-lang/toml), which provides powerful yet human-readable configuration facilities.

 ## Design